Ferry with nearly 300 people onboard stranded in Baltic Sea

 The Regina Seaways was built in 2010 and can carry up to 500 passengers.

-David Keyton in Stockholm, Liudas Dapkus in Vilnius, Lithuania, and Jim Heintz in Moscow, contributed to this story.
+David Keyton in Stockholm, Liudas Dapkus in Vilnius, Lithuania, and Jim Heintz in Moscow, contributed to this report.

 A previous version of this story was corrected to show that Kiel is in Germany, not Lithuania.